Skip to main content

 Other Stack Overflow for Teams users should read this article instead.
 Find your plan.

-The starting point for API v3 authentication is the API Application.
-This authorizes the creation of API access tokens through an OAuth process.
-The resulting access token accompanies and authorizes each API v3 request.
-Access tokens that are read-only can read data only; read-write tokens allow API calls to read, update and delete data.
+The starting point for API v3 authentication is the API application.
+An OAuth authentication process uses the API application information to create an API access token.
+This token then accompanies and authorizes every API v3 request.
+Access tokens that are read-only can read data only; read-write tokens allow API calls to read, update, and delete data.
 Only users authenticated into SOE can create API Applications and tokens.

 Manage API v3 applications and service keys